Norwegian Defence Research Establishment: History

 The institute was established in 1946.
 Its roots lie in Norwegian participation in British scientific research during the Second World War (see Allied technological cooperation during World War II).
 Many Norwegian scientists and technologists took part during the period when Germany occupied Norway between 1940 and 1945.

 FFI has 714 employees, of which approximately 360 are scientists and engineers.
 The main location of the institute is at Kjeller near Lillestrøm, 20 km east of the country's capital Oslo.
 The Kjeller area is a hub of research activity in south eastern Norway, with a total of some 2,400 people working at a variety of research establishments, colleges and university departments.

 Part of the institute's Maritime Systems Division is situated in the coastal city of Horten, southwest of Oslo on the western side of the Oslofjord.
-Horten is known as the country's MEMS capital, and is also a center of electronics and naval research and industry.
+Horten is known as the country's MEMS capital, and is also a centre of electronics and naval research and industry.

 In way of concrete technology products, FFI is known for, among other things: